China wants 23 northern cities put on red alert for smog

 Regular episodes of smog blanketing northern China this year stem from a combination of local emissions, unfavorable weather and pollutants wafted in from elsewhere, Bai Qiuyong, head of China's Environmental Monitoring Center, told the paper.

-Environmental authorities in Hebei province, which borders capital city Beijing, asked for a level one emergency response from major cities in the region to begin from Friday, according to a post on its official Weibo account late on Thursday.
+Environmental authorities in Hebei province, which borders capital city Beijing, asked for a level one emergency response from major cities in the region to begin from Friday, according to a post on its official microblog account on China's Twitter-like Weibo service late on Thursday.

-The order requires the large number of heavy polluting industries in these cities, including in Tangshan, China's steel capital, to cut back or halt production until Wednesday.
+The order requires the large number of heavy polluting industries in these cities, including Tangshan, China's steel capital, to cut back or halt production until Wednesday.

+Environmental group Greenpeace urged the government in a statement on Friday to "strictly punish" factories and plants in Hebei that flout regulations, as it said they have often done during past alerts.

 Red alerts are issued in Beijing when the air quality index, a measure of pollutants, is forecast to break 200 for more than four days in succession, surpass 300 for more than two days or overshoot 500 for at least 24 hours.

-At each level, the color-graded warning system prescribes advisories for schools, hospitals and businesses, as well as possible curbs on traffic and construction.
+At each level, the colour-graded warning system prescribes advisories for schools, hospitals and businesses, as well as possible curbs on traffic and construction.

 Thresholds for the issue of alerts vary among cities, as do the cautionary measures urged on local residents and businesses at each stage.